-While measurements under experimental conditions at various $T_a$ are undoubtedly extremely valuable to evaluate the thermal physiology at the species or individual level, my opinion is that extreme caution should be taken when using such data to predict the response of wild animals to climate change or extreme climatic events such as heat waves.
-I suggest that to really grasp the perils faced by wild animal in response to climate change and extreme climatic events, in-situ measurement of the biological responses to variations in heat load (encompassing not only $T_a$ but also solar radiations, wind speed and humidity measured at the micro-climatic level [5]) should be assessed, using behavioural signs of heat stress (e.g. panting as in [6]), time-activity budgets (e.g. to gather information on reduced foraging activity or parental care under warm conditions [13]) and physiological measurements (e.g. body temperature, activity and energetics through heart rate (e.g. as in [14]), as well as dehydration status (e.g. as in [15])).
-Such approach should ideally be complemented by studying the impact of warm environmental conditions on reproductive success (see for instance the impact of warm conditions on reproductive failure in [6]) and on the potential delayed effects for survival prospects (see for instance the negative effects of warm/dry environmental conditions on telomere length [16], a biomarker of ageing and survival prospects).
+While measurements under experimental conditions at various T_a are undoubtedly extremely valuable to evaluate the thermal physiology at the species or individual level, my opinion is that extreme caution should be taken when using such data to predict the response of wild animals to climate change or extreme climatic events such as heat waves.
+I suggest that to really grasp the perils faced by wild animal in response to climate change and extreme climatic events, in-situ measurement of the biological responses to variations in heat load micro-climatic level [5]) should be assessed, using behavioural signs of heat stress (e.g. panting as in [6]), time-activity budgets (e.g. to gather information on reduced foraging activity or parental care under warm conditions [13]) and physiological measurements (e.g. body temperature, activity and energetics through heart rate (e.g. as in [14]), as well as dehydration status (e.g. as in [15])).
+Such approaches carry their own limitations, such as potential negative impacts of bio-logging devices on birds [16] and difficult calibration of heart rate against metabolic rate [17].
+They should ideally be complemented by studying the impact of warm environmental conditions on reproductive success (see for instance the impact of warm conditions on reproductive failure in [6]), and on the potential delayed effects for survival prospects (see for instance the negative effects of warm/dry environmental conditions on telomere length [18], a biomarker of ageing and survival prospects).

-Wild animals live in a complex environment and demonstrate complex responses to environmental variations.
+(encompassing not only T_a but also solar radiations, wind speed and humidity measured at the environmental variations.
 While one necessarily needs to simplify the biological complexity to model its future trends, an over-simplification of the complexity of thermal biology might lead to misleading conclusions when forecasting the effects of climate change on wild animal populations.